pjtunstall/ziggurats/README.md

 ## 2. Instructions

-Arrow keys to move the generation point incrementally, and click to relocate it entirely.
+Arrow keys to change direction incrementally and click to jump to a new direction.
 Tab and Q to adjust speed.
 Z and X to rotate.
 Space to reset.

 ## 3. Curiosities